About the Project

 In 2015, City council endorsed a long-term neighbourhood renewal plan for the central area of the Rideau Heights neighbourhood, including improvements to Shannon Park.

-Beginning in spring 2019, Shannon Park will be renovated to include:
+Beginning in fall 2019, Shannon Park will be renovated to include:

 - the extension of McCauley Street to Wilson Street